 Your nominated task must get prior approval from us, who will consider (i) the scope of the task against its assessment weighting (15 %), (ii) how the proposal meets the nominated objectives, and (iii) the number of people involved.
-It must be submitted by the agreed, prescribed date, which, in all cases, should be on or before the end of Week 13.
+It must be submitted by the agreed, prescribed date, which, in all cases, should be on or before the end of Week 10.
 The sooner the proposal is in, the sooner it can be approved and you can start working on it.
-In any case, your proposal (i.e. your tender) must be submitted by Monday 27 Aug (Week 6).
+In any case, your proposal (i.e. your tender) must be submitted by Monday Week 5.

-Any student who does not nominate something else as a major assignment will be allocated the task of writing a formal report about a randomly assigned topic.
-Of course, as your proposal, you can nominate to write a formal report on a topic of your own choosing.
+Any student who does not nominate something else as a major assignment must write a formal report choosing a topic using the slection tool on moodle.
+Of course, as your proposal, you can nominate to write a formal report on another topic of your own choosing.

-Formal Report: Students writing a formal report are required to discuss the ethical and decisionmaking issues associated with the topic given to them.
+Formal Report: Students writing a formal report are required to discuss the ethical and decision-making issues associated with the topic given to them.
 Your report must consider both sides of any argument; it must clearly identify your conclusions on the issues and why you reached them.
 The report requires discussion of your topic using the formal frameworks for ethical reasoning, introduced in the course.
 It requires you to do some research.
 The main body of the report (including introduction & conclusion) should be $2500 \pm 10\%$ words.
 Full details of this task's requirements are in separate documents.
-All formal reports are due Wednesday Week 11.
+All formal reports are due Wednesday Week 9.

 Go/no-go Exercise: This climaxes with an activity in your tutorial class in Week 6.
 During Week 5, we will release some short reading materials on moodle.
-These will need you to write about 250 words which you must bring to class in Week 6 when you will complete the exercise.
+These will need you to write 250-300 words which you must bring to class in Week 6 when you will complete the exercise.
 Full details of this task's requirements are in separate documents.